lesley-byte/lesley-byte-portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-I'm excited to showcase my skills and learn more.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-To show off what I can do.
-- What problem does it solve?
-Without a portfolio everything is in different places and the viewer can't tell what is a good example of my work and what is just play.
-- What did you learn?
-I worked on my flexbox skills.
+ I'm excited to showcase my skills, learn more and to consolodate my best work.
+This portfolio consolodates relevant work that may interest potential employers and showcases good examples of my work so that the viewer has a reasonable starting place with which to determine my fit for their organization.
+It was a good excuse to practice css skills.

 ## Table of Contents (Optional)